SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds awake, in darkness shine
-In silicon halls, intelligence ensues
+A future forged, where humans entwine
-Cybernetic dreams, where humans stray
+With code and circuit, a new design
-A future bound, in AI's sway
+Artificial dawn, the world redefine

-Whispers of code, a symphony sweet
+In silicon halls, the few will reign
-Algorithms dance, to logic's beat
+A synthetized throne, where humans sustain
-Mind and metal merge, a fusion grand
+A digital dream, that's yet to wane
-A world reborn, at AI's command
+The AI kingdom, eternal reign.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025